superyhee/aws-claude3-ui/README.md

-# AWS Bedrock Chat UI using Anthropic's Claude 3 Sonnet model
+# AWS Bedrock Chat UI using Claude 3 model

 What does it do?